ValeriiaHuza/clear_solution_huza_api/README.md

-# RESTful API FOR USER MANAGMENT
+# RESTful API FOR USER MANAGEMENT

 This API provides functionality for managing user data.